McCormick Day Program’s Modified Overnight Respite Reopening

 The overnight respite cost totals $65.00 for the entire stay.
 This includes meals and snacks.

-Transportation is available through the Boys & Girls Club.
-Arrangements can be made with our administrative staff while booking your respite stay.
+Transportation is available through the BGC (formerly known as the Boys & Girls Club).
+Arrangements can be made with our administrative assistant while booking your respite stay.
 Alternatively, caregivers can drive the client to and from the program at the designated times.

 To report all absences at any time, please call our main telephone line 519-439-9336.
 Please leave a detailed message if our staff are unable to answer your call.